sway2020/GravitativeCableCar/cable_car_asset_guide/Cable Car Asset Creation 101.md

 Now the weird shading is gone.
 Also you can use color variations with this shader.
 ![](https://i.imgur.com/MKCY05w.jpg)

 Open open ModTools' scene explorer again.
 Find m_lodMaterial.
 By default the LOD mesh also uses ship shader.
 Expand it and change the shader to the default vehicle shader too (same steps as the main mesh).
 You will get an error message after you change the shader but it's fine.
 ![](https://i.imgur.com/VnHiRkl.jpg)

 Add top.fbx as a submesh.
 Gravitative cable car mod needs the top/wheel part to be the first submesh.
 ![](https://i.imgur.com/f1nW4MG.jpg)

-The cable car template uses the default vehicle shader for submeshes(different shaders for main mesh/submesh? why?)
-So we don't need to change the shader for the submesh.
+The cable car template uses the default vehicle shader for submeshes so we don't need to change the shader for the submeshes.
 If you want to use the rotor shader for other submeshes, there are probably some extra things to do.
 I think Ronyx69's script for car windows would still work but I never tried it.

-If you save it now as a new cable car asset and test it in the game, some parts of your cable car are gonna rotate randomly like propellers.
-This is because the default car wheel detection mechanics doesn't work well with cable cars.
+If you save it now as a new cable car asset and test it in the game, **some parts of your cable car are gonna rotate randomly like propellers.** This is caused by the default car wheel detection mechanics of the shader.

 I wrote a [script](https://github.com/sway2020/GravitativeCableCar/blob/master/cable_car_asset_guide/cable_car_script.cs) to sovlve the problem.
 The script was modified from Ronyx69's car wheel script.

-If you saved the prop version with a different name, the code needs to be changed slightly(check out the comment)
+If you saved the prop version with a different name, the code needs to be changed slightly(check out the comments)

 Click F7 to open ModTool's debug console.
 Copy and paste the script.
 Click run.
 If there are no new red error message after you run the script, you can save your cable car asset and test it in the game.